SiobhanGi/CV/README.md

 ***
 ## Siobhan Goggins siobhan.goggins@gmail.com

-I am a junior software developer and recently graduated from Makers Academy.
+I am a junior software developer who recently graduated from Makers Academy.

+Previously I spent 5years in Marketing and studied Computer Game Art and Fine Art in university, I’ve always been drawn to creation, whether it be a digital illustration to a writing a program and seeing it come alive on screen.

-As a female INTJ I’m a natural creative and logical thinker, I fell in love with coding as it’s the perfect collaboration of both worlds.
-My drive iis to perpetually learn new things.
+As a female INTJ I’m a natural creative and logical thinker, and I fell in love with coding as it’s the perfect collaboration of both worlds.
+What drives me is to chance to perpetually learn new things, and in the world programming you never stop learning.

-I’ve been lucky enough to be exposed to many different industries and have a keen interest in psychology, I believe my experience would offer different and deeper insights into problems to aid problem solving processes.
+I’ve been lucky enough to be exposed to many different sectors, and have a keen interest in psychology, I used my skills in marketing to aid the creation of webtools that would lead the user through a digital experience and subtly influence them to buy the clients product.
+I believe my experience would offer different, and deeper insights into problems to aid problem solving process.

-My desire is to work with people that share the same growth mindset, and to collaborate together to bring out the best in each other.
+My desire is to work with people that share the same growth mindset, and to collaborate as a team and bring out the best in each other to create amazing products and experiences.
 <br/>
 <br/>